lazy-eggplant/vs.templ/docs/for-developers.md

 To build, test and install it you can just use normal meson commands.

-## Using it
+## Embedding it

-Right now this project is only available as a meson package.
+Right now, this project is only available as a meson package.
 I might consider adding `cmake` later on to gain a wider compatibility.

+If `pugixml` is already provided as a dependency in the main project, that will be used.

+The CLI in `src/app` shows all that is needed to use `vs.templ` as a library.

 ## Versioning